mavcyh/portfolio/src/content/post/soundspace/index.md

 ```
 Both direct and indirect circular dependencies can occur, with the latter being when _a_ imports _b_, which imports _c_ which imports _a_.
 Terrifying.

 Thus, an \_init_.py file was needed to help centralise the imports, something not needed for many projects.
-It meant that the structure of the project had to be well planned out, knowing which functions shoud go where and how they should be called to prevent further circular imports.
+It meant that the structure of the project had to be well planned out, knowing which functions should go where and how they should be called to prevent further circular imports.
 However, this approach made managing the codebase smoother and more efficient, reducing the need for constant scrolling.

 #### Hidden incompatibility
 The server was not fully event-driven, requiring additional complexity due to the need for scheduling and timing logic to manage the opening and locking of doors/instrument lockers based on bookings in the database and the current time.
 This added a layer of responsibility beyond reacting to real-time events, as it needed to actively monitor and execute scheduled tasks.